The Power of Year-End Reflection

 By Liz Ward, Alumni Relations Manager, Windsor Leadership

 As the year draws to a close, we may be focussing on the finish line or shifting our focus to future planning, however it’s just as crucial to pause and reflect.
-Taking time to step back and take a much-needed breather offers the opportunity to evaluate the highs and lows of the year as well as creating space for intentional growth.
+Taking time to step back and enjoy a much-needed breather offers the opportunity to evaluate the highs and lows of the year as well as creating space for intentional growth.
 Reflection isn't just a personal exercise; it can strengthen team alignment, decision-making, and long-term vision.

-Incorporating different modes of reflection - whether through journaling, conversation, or listening - can deepen our insights and here at Windsor we’ve recorded a collection of podcasts with some of our well-known programme facilitators, to provide you with some different tools as you reflect and dig deep.
+Incorporating different modes of reflection - whether through journalling, conversation, or listening - can deepen our insights and here at Windsor we’ve recorded a collection of podcasts with some of our well-known programme facilitators, to provide you with some different tools as you reflect and dig deep.

 Before diving into next year’s goals, give yourself permission to slow down.
 Reflection isn’t a luxury - it’s a leadership necessity.
 The clarity it brings could shape your strategy more powerfully than diving headfirst into any new initiative.